 - Optimized user interface and fast access to the Virtual Keyboard from web browsers

-Kaspersky Internet Security 2012 was already our favorite security product – it was one of the top performers in this month’s review of antivirus test results.
+Kaspersky Internet Security 2012 was already our favorite security product – it was one of the top performers in our last review of antivirus test results.